tfpauly/draft-pauly-adaptive-dns-privacy/draft-pauly-add-resolver-discovery.md

 # Discovery of DoH Capabilities for Direct Resolvers

 Direct Resolvers can advertise a Companion DoH server that offers equivalent services and is controlled by the same entity.
-To do this, a DNS server MUST return an HTTPSSVC record for the "resolver.arpa" domain with "dohip" set to a valid IP address and the "dohuri" key set to a valid DoH URI template as with the Designated DoH Server HTTPSSVC record.
+To do this, a DNS server returns an HTTPSSVC record for the "resolver.arpa" domain with "dohip" set to a valid IP address and the "dohuri" key set to a valid DoH URI template as with the Designated DoH Server HTTPSSVC record.
 The TLS certificate used with the DoH URI MUST have the IP addresses for each of its DNS endpoints, classic or DoH, within the